ozturkaslii/Computer-Architecture-One/objectives/basic-comp-eng/README.md

   as RAM and peripherals.
 The CPU has internal buses, and modern systems have different buses for different components: DMA bus, PCI bus,

-* *RAM*: A grid of bits.
+* *RAM* (Random Access Memory): A grid of bits.
 This is commonly interacted with as an array of bytes, where each byte is 8-bits (thus forming a 2D grid of bits).
 RAM contains both data (as binary numbers) and instructions (as binary numbers).

+* *DMA* (Direct Memory Access): A subsystem on the motherboard that handles transfer of data directly from block devices (e.g. disks) to memory, bypassing the CPU.
+The CPU is notified when the transfer is complete by an interrupt.

 Reading: